IABM Media Tech Trends Intelligence

 IABM Media Tech Trends Intelligence tracks specific trends in the media technology sector.
 These include sector-specific trends in industries such as News and Audio, adoption trends for technologies such as AI/ML and Cloud, structural trends such as As-a-Service and Insourcing, and regional trends in different media markets.

-- From a Content Chain perspective, end-users are most likely to deploy AI in Manage-related workflows, followed by Produce and Publish
+- From the BaM Content Chain® perspective, end-users are most likely to deploy AI/ML in Manage- and Produce-related workflows.

 NEXT GENERATION IMAGING